hyperledger/web3j/_sources/infura.txt

 Signing up
 ----------

 The `Infura <https://infura.io/>`_ service by `Consensys <https://consensys.net/>`_, provides Ethereum clients running in the cloud, so you don't have to run one yourself to work with Ethereum.

-When you sign up to the service you are provided with a token you can use to connect to the relvant Ethereum network:
+When you sign up to the service you are provided with a token you can use to connect to the relevant Ethereum network:

 Main Ethereum Network:
   https://mainnet.infura.io/your-token